Skip to content

 Documentation

-Documentation is structured as a series of interactive notebooks which cover basic and advanced topics.
+Documentation is structured as a series of interactive marimo notebooks which cover basic and advanced topics.
+They can be ran by following the links in the highlighted titles to open them in the browser or by cloning the dyscolab-tutorials repository to open them locally.

 Basics